 A recent graduate from Stevenson University with a Bachelor’s in Business Communication focusing on new media and public relations, Megan works with both the National Park Service Chesapeake Bay Office and the Chesapeake Conservancy to develop public awareness of our joint efforts.
 She has experience in event planning, public relations, and social media management.
 She has worked as a marketing intern for Medifast, a student activities assistant for Stevenson University, was co-president of the 47’ House Integrated Marketing Club, and is a member of Sigma Alpha Pi, National Society of Leadership and Success.

 Chris joined the communications team to help with public relations and outreach concerning our wildlife webcams this spring and summer.
-Chris is an 11th grader at Indian Creek School, Crownsville, Maryland and has a strong interest in ornithology, wildlife biology, and conservation.
+Chris is a 12th grader at Indian Creek School, Crownsville, Maryland and has a strong interest in ornithology, wildlife biology, and conservation.
 He is an active member of the Anne Arundel Birders Club and the Youth Division of the Maryland Ornithological Society.
 Chris participated in the 2014 and 2015 World Series of Birding contests and plans to do so in May 2016 as well.
 In addition to birding, Chris is also an avid local fisherman and enjoys fossil hunting, baseball, flag football, and playing the piano.
 As a member of Boy Scout Troop 396 in Annapolis, he plans to achieve the rank of Eagle Scout later this year.